-Notice the shield with the red X on the first one, the green padlock with the warning sign in the second?
-Both indicate that the SSL is compromised by the existence of mixed content on the site.
+Notice the shield with the red X on the first one, the green padlock with the warning sign in the second?&Both indicate that the SSL is compromised by the existence of mixed content on the site.

 Why Are These Warnings a Big Deal?

 SSL certificates protect transmitted data.
-They reassure your customers that the data coming from your site to their browser is legit, and that everything they submit (passwords, credit cards, addresses, etc.) is encrypted and secured.
+They reassure your customers that the data coming from your site to their browser is legit and that everything they submit (passwords, credit cards, addresses, etc.) is encrypted and secured.

 Security holes pop up when your website says you serve secure content, but you have non-secure links.
 When a secure page is forced to obtain content from an insecure source, it creates an opportunity for hackers to inject malicious code that could expose everything that the secure site is trying to protect.

 Because of this risk, web browsers often block mixed content.
-Not blocking that content violates the trust that an SSL establishes, makes a website vulnerable to malicious action, and exposes personal data to outsiders.
+Not blocking that content violates the trust that an SSL establishes, makes a website vulnerable to malicious activity, and exposes personal data to outsiders.
 People want to know that what they see on a web page is what’s intended to be there.